hr097/AMS-Attendance-Management-Software/README.md

-# AMS-Attendance-Management-System-Using-C++
+# AMS-Attendance-Management-Software
-Attendance Management System is very useful and fast using C++ it will Give you Attendance Data of students  and will manage your work related to attendance.
+Attendance Management Software is very useful and fast using C++ it will Give you Attendance Data of students  and will manage your work related to attendance .

 start date : 22/10/2021
-finish date : 22/01/2022
+finish date : 06/02/2022

 1)Leader & Problem solving &Project Management &BUG fixing & Coding Analyst : HARSHIL RAMANI :: OKAY